dancher00/AdaptiveSpring/README.md

 # AdaptiveSpring
-This repo contains code and other supplementary materials for the paper **Optimizing energy consumption in cyclic tasks by adapting equilibrium position of a parallel torsion spring** submitted to IEEE ROBIO 2024 Conference.
+This repo contains code and other supplementary materials for the paper **Optimizing energy consumption for legged robot in cyclic tasks by adapting equilibrium position and stiffness of a parallel torsion spring** submitted to IEEE ROBIO 2024 Conference.

 In this work, we propose a novel adaptive compliance mechanism that utilizes a torsion spring with a variable equilibrium position.
 This mechanism is designed to optimize energy consumption by adjusting the spring’s influence on the robot’s leg based on real-time load conditions.
 The adaptive mechanism has been integrated into the knee joint of a quadrupedal robot leg with three degrees of freedom, providing a dynamic response to changing terrains and tasks.

-File energy.ipynb consists general formulation of energy consumption of the knee motor of robotic leg with and without torsion spring, and equation for optimal equilibrium position.
+File `energy.ipynb` consists general formulation of energy consumption of the knee motor of robotic leg with and without torsion spring, and equation for optimal equilibrium position.

-File Adaptiv_spring_ws.zip is ROS workspace with implementation of robotic leg with torsion spring parallel to knee joint in Gazebo simulator.
-Cyclic jumps of the leg are simulated and data (torques, angles and position of knee joint) is collected to .csv file while sumilation is running.
-Your can find our experimental results and it's analysis in experiments folder in the root of workspace.
+`Simulation/Adaptive_spring_ws.zip` is ROS workspace with implementation of robotic leg with torsion spring parallel to knee joint in Gazebo simulator.

+Your can find our experimental results and it's analysis in `Simulation/results.zip` archive.
+Experimantal setup and methodology are described in our paper.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>